Remember when catching a ride meant standing on a street corner and waving your arm at every yellow cab that passed?

 Lyft is known for its distinctive pink mustache and friendly approach.
 Lyft emphasizes a more personal touch in its service.
 They try to build loyalty with both drivers and passengers.
 While Lyft primarily operates in the United States and Canada, it has become especially popular in major U.S.

-Though these growth rates can vary by industry and economic factors, these figures suggest that Lyft is maintaining a steady upward rotation in the competitive ride-hailing market.
+Though these growth rates can vary by industry and economic factors, these figures suggest that Lyft is maintaining a steady upward trend in the competitive ride hailing market.

 OLA